The Latest Twitter Exodus Has Many Going To BlueSky. Here’s What I Like About It.

 While it’s still growing and ironing out some kinks, the user experience will now satisfy most in terms of customization and control.

-Thank you so much reading this blog post!
-You can keep up to date with my latest posts right here on KevinTheTechGuy.ca, on my Patreon, on BlueSky, via the RSS feed, and on my Social Media accounts.
-Just search for Kevin The Tech Guy!
-To find more content about the topics I cover, and other perks, please consider subscribing to my paid content!
+Thank you so much for reading this blog post!
+You can keep up to date with my latest posts right here on KevinTheTechGuy.ca, via the RSS feed, and on my Social Media accounts!
+For bonus content and other perks, please consider supporting me on Patreon or Buy Me a Coffee!
 Your support makes my work possible.